pyeve/cerberus/README.rst

 --------
 Cerberus provides type checking and other base functionality out of the box and is designed to be non-blocking and easily extensible, allowing for custom validation.
-It has no dependancies and is thoroughly tested under Python 2.6 and 2.7.
-Support for Python 3.x is planned as well.
+It has no dependancies and is thoroughly tested under Python 2.6, Python 2.7 and Python 3.3.

 Documentation
 -------------